 Norbeck also has served as the chief operating officer of PennFuture, a statewide environmental advocacy organization.

-Deputy Secretary for Conservation and Technical Services, Lauren Imgrund
+Deputy Secretary of Conservation and Technical Services, Dr. Claire Jantz

 Deputy Secretary for Administration, Michael Walsh

-Walsh is a graduate of Saint Vincent College in Latrobe, Pennsylvania; and he also has a master’s degree in Public Management from the H. John Heinz III School of Public Policy at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+Mike, a LEED Green Associate, is a graduate of Saint Vincent College in Latrobe, and received a Master of Public Management degree from the Heinz School at Carnegie Mellon University.

 Chief Counsel, Audrey Feinman Miner

-Audrey Feinman Miner was appointed Chief Counsel to the Department of Conservation and Natural Resources in June 2015.
+Audrey Feinman Miner was appointed Chief Counsel to the Department of Conservation and Natural Resources during June 2015.